Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 4.2.1 Resolution shall without limiting its other rights or remedies have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations to the extent the Client Default prevents or delays Resolution’s performance of any of its obligations;

-4.2.2 Resolution shall not be liable for any costs or losses sustained or incurred by the Client arising directly or indirectly from Resolution’s failure or delay to perform any of its obligations as set out in this clause 4.2;
+4.2.2 Resolution shall not be liable for any costs or losses sustained or incurred by the Client arising directly or indirectly from Resolution’s failure or delay to perform any of its obligations as set out in this clause 4.2; and

-4.2.4 the Client shall not, unless otherwise agreed in writing, at any time from the Contract Commencement Date until the expiry of 12 months from the later of the last date of the supply of the Services or the termination of this Agreement, solicit or entice away from Resolution or employ or contract with or attempt to employ or contact with any person who is, or who has been, engaged as an employee or subcontractor of Resolution during the term of the Agreement.5.
-Service Fees and payment
+4.3 the Client shall not, unless otherwise agreed in writing, at any time from the Contract Commencement Date until the expiry of 12 months from the later of the last date of the supply of the Services or the termination of this Agreement, solicit or entice away from Resolution or employ or contract with or attempt to employ or contact with any person who is, or who has been within the 12 month period prior to the commencement of the Contract, engaged as an employee or subcontractor of Resolution during the term of the Agreement.

 5.3.1 Termination of this Contract in accordance with Clause 9 or otherwise; and